Procurement Performance & Development

 Without a clear strategy, prioritization, and tracking of progress, such opportunities are lost - or there are simply too many to agree on and effectively push forward!

-• How does all this fit with the broader business strategy?
+• How does this support business strategy?
+Ensure alignment with organizational goals.

 Answers to these questions should produce a strategy statement, an action plan with time frames, and success metrics.
 If there is a current strategy, this may be the time for a review.